 2. LGBTQA characters.

 3. Adult content (but please bear in mind that it won't be posted here; it will be emailed to you).
 If you ask for an adult commission, I will assume you are of legal age to be reading this content in your country/providence.
 If you're not and request this anyway, I will not be held liable in any way, shape or form.
+I usually prefer writing stories that feature meaningful interaction between characters where adult content is part of it but not a centerpiece (as opposed to outright smut), so please bear that in mind first.

 4. Helping you build your characters after I have their basic information.